eigenfoo/eigenfoo.github.io/content/blog/migrating-to-hugo.md

 ## Why Hugo?
 Why Not Jekyll?

 Honestly, no good reason!
-[Others have pointed out](https://vickiboykis.com/2022/01/08/migrating-to-hugo/) that Jekyll is not very actively maintained or used anymore, and that GitHub Pages does not support Jekyll 4.0.
+[Some people point out](https://vickiboykis.com/2022/01/08/migrating-to-hugo/) that Jekyll is not actively maintained or used anymore, and that GitHub Pages doesn't support Jekyll 4.0.
 However, those aren't really good enough reasons for migrating a blogging stack.

 Here's a short list of things I like about Hugo over Jekyll --- but again, none of these things really should have enticed me to make the jump.

-- Hugo is easy to install and use (it's a binary executable instead of a Ruby library), and it was very easy to make the changes I wanted to the theme (e.g. changing the font or [increasing the font size](https://practicaltypography.com/line-length.html)) --- although that could just be because [the theme that I'm using](https://github.com/janraasch/hugo-bearblog/) is dead simple.
+- Ease of installation and use (Hugo is a binary executable instead of a Ruby library), and it was very easy to make changes to the theme (e.g. changing the font or [increasing the font size](https://practicaltypography.com/line-length.html)) --- although that could just be because [the theme that I'm using](https://github.com/janraasch/hugo-bearblog/) is dead simple.
 - Automatic generation of a [sitemap](/sitemap.xml) and [RSS feed](/feed.xml)
   --- with Jekyll, these needed to be done manually (or by your theme).
-- Minor typographical conveniences like automatic [smart quotes](https://practicaltypography.com/straight-and-curly-quotes.html), rendering `-`, `--` and `---` into [the appropriate hyphen or dash](https://practicaltypography.com/hyphens-and-dashes.html), and `...`
+- Typographical conveniences like automatic [smart quotes](https://practicaltypography.com/straight-and-curly-quotes.html), rendering `-`, `--` and `---` into [the appropriate hyphen or dash](https://practicaltypography.com/hyphens-and-dashes.html), and `...`